Donate to SVDP Wausau

 Thrift Store Donation

 Thank you for considering donating to the Society St. Vincent de Paul.
-We are committed to helping our neighbors in need, and your donations enable us to provide assistance to those less fortunate.
+We are committed to helping our neighbors in need, and your donations enable us to provide assistance to those in need.

 Saturday: 9:00am - 4:00pm